jarokaz/mlops-labs/workshops/kfp-caip-sklearn/README.md

 dataflow.googleapis.com
 ```
 ### Creating an instance of AI Platform Pipelines
 The core component of the lab environment is **AI Platform Pipelines**.
 To create an instance of **AI Platform Pipelines** follow the [Setting up AI Platform Pipelines](https://cloud.google.com/ai-platform/pipelines/docs/setting-up) how-to guide.
+Make sure to enable the access to *https://www.googleapis.com/auth/cloud-platform* when creating a GKE cluster.

 ### Creating an instance of AI Platform Notebooks